jeffpar/pcjs/blog/_posts/2018/2018-04-01-exploring-the-ibm-personal-computer.md

 But so far, I've not yet found any more information about either FORTH-88 (aka FORTH88) or William S. Price, Jr.

-Anyway, I found a simpler solution to the problem: rewrite the "scroll" function above so that is uses 6 fewer bytes, and then use those 6 bytes to swap CX and DX whenever they appear to be reversed:
+Anyway, I found a simple solution to the problem: rewrite the "scroll" function above so that is uses 6 fewer bytes, and then use those 6 bytes to swap CX and DX whenever they appear to be reversed:

     &02C1:068C 59               POP     CX